thelia/docs/docs/getting_started/docker.md

 All the configuration can be customize for your own project.
 It uses the official [php image](https://hub.docker.com/_/php/) provided by docker so you can change the php version as you want.
 You can also install all the extension you want.

-Each time you modify the configuration, you have to rebuild the containers : ```docker-composer build --no-cache```
+Each time you modify the configuration, you have to rebuild the containers : ```docker composer build --no-cache```